What is oversupply of breastmilk?

 How is breastmilk oversupply treated?

-The aim of treatment is to reduce your milk production.
-This is best done while you are being supported by a lactation consultant, breastfeeding counsellor, or child health nurse.
+The aim of treatment for oversupply is to reduce your milk production.
+This is best done with support of a healthcare professional.

-‘Block feeding’ is a method that can help reduce milk supply in just a few days:
+‘Block feeding’ is a method that can help reduce your milk supply in just a few days.

 - Continue this pattern for a few days.

-- You might need to hand express a small amount from the unused breast to relieve pressure or discomfort, but don’t empty it — the residual milk in the unused breast triggers the reduction in milk production.
+- You might need to hand express a small amount from the unused breast to relieve pressure or discomfort.
+Don’t empty that breast — the leftover milk in the unused breast triggers the reduction in your milk production.

-Block feeding ensures that 1 breast always contains residual milk.
-This will trigger both breasts to reduce milk production, and should gradually resolve oversupply of milk.
-How long it takes depends on your situation.
+Block feeding ensures that one breast always contains leftover milk.
+This will trigger your breasts to reduce their milk production, and should gradually resolve oversupply of milk.
+How long it takes varies from person to person.

-Block feeding will also help to reduce the amount of thinner foremilk consumed by your baby.
-As your baby gets to drink more of the creamy hindmilk, you’ll see your baby’s stools get thicker.
-This tells you that you are on the way.
+Block feeding will also help to reduce the amount of thinner foremilk your baby eats.
+As your baby gets to drink more of the creamy hindmilk, you’ll see your baby’s stools (poos) get thicker.
+This tells you that you are making progress.

-If your milk supply does not respond to block feeding, talk to your doctor.
+If your milk supply does not respond to block feeding, talk to your doctor or other healthcare professional.

 The Australian Breastfeeding Association website has more tips about managing oversupply.